sixshootercat/wizeline-challenge/README.md

 ## Tools Used

 - Next.js App Router
-- React Query: For managing async state and caching.
+- Tanstack Query: For managing async state and caching.
 This is a great tool for optimizing data fetching and caching.
 - Tailwind CSS: CSS framework for styling inline using utility classes.
 Easy to customize and fast for prototyping.
 - TypeScript: for static type checking.
 Helps catch errors early and improves code quality.

 ## Follow Up Improvements

-- Add components tests
+- Write components tests
 - Improve error handling and user feedback
 - Improve documentation
 - Handle suspense fallback on search param changes
+- Work on mobile responsiveness